Silicone household items kitchenware products

 - Practical and heat resistant - as detailed above

-They are a tried, tested and better way of enjoying the cooking experience.
+They are a tried, tested, and a better way of enjoying the cooking experience.
 Silicone products do make things easier.

-Silicone cookware was only mass produced form 2004, and new products are coming onto the market regularly.
+Silicone cookware was only mass-produced from 2004, and new products are coming onto the market regularly.
 The silicone brush and the collapsible products are the most popular.
 Try some when next you need one or give it as a gift to someone you love.

-Silicone manufacturers voluntarily support health and environmental testing to provide greater scientific understanding of silicone materials used in consumer and industrial applications.
-The goal of the research is to communicate relevant research and safety information to regulatory agencies, employees and customers.
+Silicone household items kitchenware manufacturers voluntarily support health and environmental testing to provide a greater scientific understanding of silicone materials used in consumer and industrial applications.
+The goal of the research is to communicate relevant research and safety information to regulatory agencies, employees, and customers.